hyperledger/anoncreds-spec/spec/data_flow_setup.md

 Holder]] for use in subsequent issuance and presentation interactions.
 If lost, the [[ref: Holder]] will not be able to generate a proof that the credential was issued to them.
 The [[ref: holder]] generates only a single [[ref: link_secret]], using it for all credentials the [[ref: holder]] is issued.
-This allows for [[ref: verifier]]s to know that all of the credentials used in generating a presentation with attributes from multiple credentials were all issued with the same [[ref: link_secret]].
+This allows for [[ref: verifier]]s to verify that all of the credentials used in generating a presentation with attributes from multiple credentials were all issued to the same [[ref: Holder]] without requiring the [[ref: Holder]] to disclose the unique identifier ([[ref: link_secret]]) that binds these credentials together.

+A [[ref: Holder]] may choose to generate multiple link secrets, using different ones when being issued credentials.
+When doing so, a presentation of multiple credentials may result in the proofs of the binding of the different credentials to the [[ref: Holder]] use different [[ref: link_secret]]s.